-The Acorn School is currently hiring for the position of Program Director.
-Please see the following link for job description, qualifications, and other information about the position and how to apply.
+The Acorn School is currently hiring for the position of Program Director and Assistant Program Director.
+Please see the following link for job overview, qualifications, and other information about the position and how to apply.

 If interested in learning about our current teaching job openings, please send a cover letter and resume to email@example.com, or call 303.938.8233 with any questions.

 Thank you for your interest.

 WHY WORK AT ACORN?